 Step by Step Guide to the Scansion Process

 Step 1.
-Mark the accents: listen to where you hear an accent and mark it with a wand over the syllable, just as you did for accentual poetry in the last chapter.
-Use a reversed wand if you need to.
+Mark the accents: listen to where you hear an accent and mark it with one wand over the syllable.
+Use a reversed wand if truly needed.
 Remember, your ear, not your brain, is the ultimate authority.
-It may help to the poem aloud while emphasizing the strongest accents and reducing the emphasis on any secondary accents.

 Step 2.
 The remaining syllables are unstressed.
-Mark them with cups over the syllables.
+Mark them with one cup over each syllable.

 Step 4.
 Some scanners like to mark "promoted" syllables—places where the meter creates a stress where there would not be one in speech—with a special mark: a wand above a cup.
 This makes you more aware of how the line works, and you can do this if you like.